Board of Directors

-Janna Chadwell, B.A.
+Janna Chadwell, NIC

 Janna began to sign during middle school after being exposed to the Deaf community.
 She used interaction and whatever instructional videos she could find on her own to learn ASL.
 Ever since high school, she has known she wanted to become an interpreter.
 Janna attended Kent State University where she graduated in May 2019 with a Bachelor’s degree in ASL/English Interpreting.
 She works primarily at Purple doing both community and VRS work.
 So far, her favorite setting to interpret is post-secondary education.
 Her goal in joining the board is to get involved with the network of Ohio interpreters and learn from more experienced interpreters in the field.
-Janna has passed the written portion of the NIC and hopes to become fully certified in the future.

 Director of Membership

 Amanda is a recent graduate from Columbus State Community College’s Interpreter Education Program.
 Amanda works as a special education teacher and is starting her interpreting career with Purple Video Relay Services.
 In 2018, Amanda graduated from The Ohio State University with her Bachelor’s degree in Speech and Hearing science.
 When she’s not working, she enjoys walks with her dog, Ty and spending time with family and friends.

 Image Description, Amanda Gallof is a white woman, facing the camera (portrait style).
 She has long dark hair, with some blonde.
 She has dark eyes and a large, welcoming smile.
 She is in a grey blazer with a black shirt underneath.
 The background is white, looking like a professional headshot.

 Vicky Emerson, RID-CT, Trauma Informed Qualified Interpreter - 2016